flapdragon/take-note/README.md

 3. Would add location services and data.

 4. The styling could use some work.
+In particular the page titles and the create and edit forms.